CKalitin/ckalitin.github.io/_posts/2025-10-05-analog-bms-project.md

 ![Image](/assets/images/analog-bms-project/led.jpg){:height="300"}

-In the end, I was able to get current output out of the BMS PCB when simulating the cells with a power supply.
+In the end, I was able to pull current out of the BMS PCB when simulating the cells with a power supply.
 Great success!
 That LED actually turned on!

 I was able to validate undervoltage protection and the functionality of the over/under temperature faulting comparators.
 I used a PTC fuse to OC and when I shorted the output to GND with a 1 A current limit on my power supply, I read 300 mA of current.
 PTC fuses don't work in the way that I expected them to, as current flow wasn't completely cut off immediately.
 The temperature of the fuse did reach 37 C. Overvoltage protection I was not able to validate because of the issues with the OV voltage divider and comparator, I made a mistake not using 2 voltage reference ICs.